eesyuen09/tp/docs/DeveloperGuide.md

 1. Viewing complete payment history from enrolment

     1. Test case: `fee -v s/0001`
-       **Expected:** Displays a list of all months from the enrolment month to the current month, showing each month’s status (e.g., PAID or UNPAID).
+       **Expected:** Displays all months from the enrolment month up to the current month, ordered from newest to oldest (current month first, enrolment month last).
+Each row shows the payment status (e.g., PAID or UNPAID) and whether it was **explicitly marked** or **set by default**.

 1. Viewing payment history with a **custom start month**

     1. Test case: `fee -v s/0001 m/0525`
-       **Expected:** Displays payment history starting from the given month (or enrolment month if the given month is before enrolment).
+       **Expected:** Displays payment history starting from the given month (or enrolment month if the given month is before enrolment),  ordered newest to oldest.
        The system automatically adjusts the start month.

 1. Attempting to view **future month history**